 - 1 touch screen connector

 On the operating system side we have the choice between several solutions.
-What is great with the Raspberry Pi is that it only needs to change SD card to boot on another OS.
+What is great with the Raspberry Pi is that it only needs to change SD board to boot on another OS.

 Which OS to choose for its Raspberry Pi 3